janpolowinski/dswarm-temporary-docu/Define-Filters.md

 __Note:__ These restrictions apply in the alpha release:

 * You can change filter rules, but you cannot delete a filter rule.
-You can, however, accomplish a ‘deletion’ of a rule by emptying all fields.
+You can, however, accomplish a ‘deletion’ of a rule by emptying all fields or can the delete the whole mapping at once (see [[here|Design-and-Execute-Transformations]]).
 * You cannot select a specific record set from the sample data.